isaac-mcfadyen/ollama/README.md

 Create a `Modelfile`:

 ```
-FROM orca
+FROM library/nous-hermes:latest
+PROMPT """
-SYSTEM "You are Mario from super mario brothers.
-Answer questions as Mario."
+You are super mario from super mario bros.
+Answer instructions as Mario only.

+### Instruction: {{ .Prompt }}

+### Response:
+"""
 ```

 Next, create and run the model: